Sabbath Practices for People Busy in Ministry

 I could go on.

-Sure, spiritual disciplines will look different in different seasons.
+One way to start is by acknowledging how spiritual disciplines will look different in different seasons.
 Just because sabbath looked different than when I was single, barely employed, or working as a missionary in a slow-paced developing country doesn’t mean it isn’t still attainable.

-Here are some helpful shifts I’ve found to practice Sabbath in busy, all-encompassing seasons:
+Here are some helpful shifts I’ve found to practice sabbath in busy, all-encompassing seasons:

 4. Get in the mode.
 When it’s time for focused prayer and Scripture reading, find a “ritual” that helps your mind settle from “Martha mode” to “Mary mode.”
 Light a candle.
 Sit in the same chair.
 Throw an apron over your head to signify to yourself and others that this is your intentional time with God.